filodb/FiloDB/README.md

 Metrics are routed to shards based on factors:

 1. Shard keys, which can be for example an application and the metric name, which define a group of shards to use for that application.
 This allows limiting queries to a subset of shards for lower latency.
+Currently `_ws_`, `_ns_`, `__name__` labels are mandatory to calculate shard key.
 2. The rest of the tags or components of a partition key are then used to compute which shard within the group of shards to assign to.

 ## Querying FiloDB